microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 ![](/static/mb/lessons/seismograph4.png)

-A black colored flat line appears to measure micro:bit acceleration beneath the colored micro:bit simulator line.
+The flat, black colored line should appear that measures acceleration of the micro:bit.
+The black line should appear directly beneath the flat, colored line that measures acceleration of the micro:bit simulator.

-Run the acceleration experiment by moving the actual micro:bit.
+Run the acceleration experiment by moving the actual micro:bit and observe the changes in the black line.

 First, notice that by moving the actual micro:bit in any direction, you will change the values of the black, flat horizontal line.
-The black line will change from being flate to being a waving black line.
+The black line will change from being flat to being a waving black line.
 The changing values of the micro:bit accelereration is being measured in milli-gravities.
 Next, notice that by moving the micro:bit  below, there is a changing acceleration value.
 Finally, notice that the LED display will fluctate based on the movement of the micro:bit.

 ### ~